-After being admitted to the Practical Nursing program, the student will present the following to the class instructor the first week of class.
+After being admitted to the Practical Nursing program, the student will submit the following information as designated in the admission letter.
 Note: Students must maintain immunizations and certifications while in the program.

 - 1. Proof of negative tuberculin skin test (TST) or negative chest x-ray if the skin test is positive. - 2.
 Proof of Tetanus/Diphtheria immunization. - 3.
 Documentation of completion or initiation of the Hepatitis series.
 Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester. - 4.
-Proof of current American Heart Association BLS Healthcare Provider certification. - 5.
+Proof of current American Heart Association BLS certification. - 5.
 The student will need to complete a State Police background check (depending on current state of residence.)
 If the student has lived in their current state less than five years, the student may be required to get an additional background check(s) from the appropriate state(s).
-Fees vary per state.
-The completed criminal background form and the correct fees should be submitted by te acceptance deadline.
+Fees vary per state .
+The completed criminal background form and the correct fees should be submitted by the acceptance deadline.

 Students whose primary language is not English must take the Test for English Foreign Language (TOEFL).
-A passing score of 540 on the paper examination, 207 forthe computerized examination, or 83 on the Internet based examination is required.
+A passing score of 540 on the paper examination, 207 for the computerized examination, or 83 on the Internet based examination is required.